oracle-livelabs/developer/visual-builder/studio/create-web-app/provision/provision.md

       ![This image shows a list of existing compartments on the Compartments page.
 The Create Compartment button is highlighted.](images/oci-compartments-create-vbs.png "")

    c.
-Enter `VBStudioCompartment` as the Name, add a description (for example, `VBStudioCompartment for workshop`), and leave the Parent Compartment set to the default root compartment.
+Enter a name for the compartment (for example, `VBStudioCompartment`), add a description (for example, `VBStudioCompartment for workshop`), and leave the Parent Compartment set to the default root compartment.
 Click **Create Compartment**.

       ![This image shows the Create Compartment dialog with fields filled in.](images/oci-compartments-create-details.png "")